Why Not More?

 Why Not More? is the debut studio album by American actress and singer-songwriter Coco Jones, released on April 25, 2025, by Def Jam.
 The album features guest appearances from Future and YG Marley.
 Production was handled by various producers, including Stargate, Cardiak, Eric Hudson, M-Phazes, Cirkut, Sam Wish, Happy Perez, London on da Track, Protoje, and Larrance Dopson from 1500 or Nothin', amongst others.

 The album received acclaim from music critics, with many of whom praising Coco's vocal delivery and the album's cohesiveness and production.
 At the 68th Annual Grammy Awards it was nominated for Best R&B Album.
-The album was supported by four singles: "Here We Go (Uh Oh)", "Most Beautiful Design", "Taste", "You", and "On Sight"; of which the former received a Gold certification by the Recording Industry Association of America (RIAA).
+The album was supported by five singles: "Here We Go (Uh Oh)", "Most Beautiful Design", "Taste", "You", and "On Sight"; of which the former received a Gold certification by the Recording Industry Association of America (RIAA).
 It reached number fifty nine on the US Billboard 200.
 A digital special edition of the album titled Why Not More?
 (More!), was released on August 15, 2025.